-Just under half of the people in Mozambique don't have access to safe, clean water.
+Just over half of the people in Mozambique don't have access to clean water.

-people in Mozambique don't have access to safe water.
+14.8 million people in Mozambique do not have clean water.

-4,000 children die every year from diarrhoea caused by unsafe water and poor sanitation in Mozambique.
+Over 2,500 children under five die every year from diarrhoeal diseases caused by poor water and sanitation in Mozambique.

 Mozambique is a former Portuguese colony in East Africa, home to over 27 million people.
 War, floods, droughts and earthquakes have all challenged development here.

-Just under half the population lives without access to clean, safe water but just $330 could pay for a locally built rope pump.
+Just over half the population lives without access to clean, clean water but just $330 could pay for a locally built rope pump.

-79% of people don’t have adequate sanitation, causing preventable diarrhoeal diseases that kill 4,200 children under five every year.
+Over 75% of people don’t have decent toilets, causing preventable diarrhoeal diseases that kill over 2,500 children under five every year.

 This situation has a big impact on health, education and livelihoods, contributing to an average life expectancy of just 50 years.